Logo Design: Exploring the DNA of a Good Logo Design

 There’s no such thing as a perfect logo.
 There is, however, a clear line of demarcation between bad logo design and good logo design.

-Here are a few tips to help you design a good logo for your brand:
+Here are a few tips to help you design a logo you’ll be proud to put next to your business name:

 1. Keep it Simple